 If there are no other dry ingredients you will need patience for the next method.
 Place the liquid in a blender and allow it to blend on medium to medium high.
 Once a vortex has been created you can begin slowly sprinkling in the hydrocolloid.
 Do not just dump the entire amount into the blender.
 You will need to slowly add it until it is incorporated.
 At this point you can turn the blender on high to be sure any small clumps are fully mixed in. if there are any pesky tiny clumps that are still hanging around you can strain them out.

 Lastly there are a select number of ingredients that will mix easily.
 These ingredients are known as prehydrated ingredients.
-Ingredients like Perfected Sodium Alginate, Perfected Xanthan, Perfected Guar, Ultrasperse 3 & M, Foam Magic, and Sphere Magic will all mix in easily as they have been altered to not be so prone to clumping.
+Ingredients like Perfected Sodium Alginate, Perfected Xanthan, Perfected Guar, Ultrasperse 3 & M, and Foam Magic will all mix in easily as they have been altered to not be so prone to clumping.
 So if you’re ever in a time crunch be sure to take your time.
 Add the hydrocolloids properly to keep those clumps from ruining your recipe.